 You may reach her at 303-517-2776 or JKane@InsightCounselingCenter.com.

-Anna Hommes is passionate about walking alongside adolescents and adults as they heal, alleviate depression and anxiety and form healthy relationships.
+Anna Hommes is a contracted therapist and is passionate about walking alongside adolescents and adults as they heal, alleviate depression and anxiety and form healthy relationships.
 Using a strengths based approach, Anna empowers clients to live their best life, full of peace, connection and wholeness.

 Anna Hommes received her Masters in Counseling from Denver Seminary in 2008.
 As a Licensed Professional Counselor in the state of Colorado, Anna uses a Rogerian, client-centered approach paired with her training in EMDR.
 She has also received training in positive discipline approaches and enjoys enhancing parent/child attachment.